FederatedAI/KubeFATE/docker-deploy/README.md

 ### Set up a local registry Harbor (Optional)
 Please refer to [this guide](../registry/README.md) to install Harbor as a local registry.

 After setting up a Harbor registry, update the setting in the `.env` file.
-Change `THIRDPARTYPREFIX` to the hostname or IP address of the Harbor instance.
-This setting lets installation script use a local registry instead of Docker Hub.
+Change `RegistryURI` to the hostname or IP address of the Harbor instance.
+This setting lets the installation script use a local registry instead of Docker Hub.

 In the below example, `192.168.10.1` is the IP address of Harbor.